MLoisD/Team27/README.md

 cd ./frontendweb

-step 4: run this command, it installs npm correctly for this document
+step 4: run this command, it installs npm correctly for this document - this process may take several minutes

 npm install --legacy-peer-deps